nomadyus/yusuf-kami.github.io/README.md

     ```
         $ bundle install
     ```
-3. Start up the jekyll server
+3.a Start up the jekyll server

     ```
         $ jekyll serve --host 0.0.0.0
+    ```
+3.b.
+Or to allow jekyll to listen to changes in files and update the site build

+    ```
+        $ jekyll serve --force_polling --host 0.0.0.0
     ```
 4. The jekyll server will be active on port 4000